Suhaila Siddiq

-Suhaila Siddiq (11 March 1949 – 4 December 2020), often referred to as 'General Suhaila', was an Afghan politician.
+Suhaila Siddiq (11 March 1949 – 4 December 2020), often referred to as 'General Suhaila' and the 'Golden Hand', was an Afghan politician.
 She served as the Minister of Public Health from December 2001 to 2004.
 Prior to that, she worked as the Surgeon General in the military of Afghanistan.
 As a government minister, she was given the title Honorable before her name.
 Siddiq was one of the few female government leaders in Afghanistan, and is the only woman in the history of Afghanistan to have held the title of lieutenant general.
 General Seddiq had worked for the government of Afghanistan since the reign of Mohammed Zahir Shah, and was additionally a paratrooper of the Afghan Commando Forces.

 Early life and education

 General Suhaila was born in Kabul, Afghanistan.
 She was born on March 11, her exact birth year is unknown, believed to be either 1938 or 1949.
 She belonged to the royal Barakzai Mohammadzai Pashtun lineage.
 She was one of six daughters; her father was a governor of Kandahar.

 After completing high school, she attended Kabul Medical University but completed her medical studies at Moscow State University in what was then the Soviet Union.